Abdullah Shehab

 Bassam Atallah

-Dr Atallah is the Heart and Vascular Institute senior pharmacotherapy specialist at Cleveland Clinic Abu Dhabi.
-He is a clinical associate professor at Cleveland Clinic Lerner College of Medicine.
-Prior to joining Cleveland Clinic he was on faculty as Assistant Professor of Clinical Pharmacy at King Saud bin Abdulaziz University for Health Sciences (KSAU-HS) in Riyadh.
-He is the chair of the ACCP Cardiology PRN International Committee.
 Dr. Atallah received his PharmD from Bernard J. Dunn School of Pharmacy in Virginia and completed an ASHP accredited post graduate residency at Winchester Medical Center in Virginia.
+He was awarded the “Graduate of the Last Decade” award by his alma mater.
 Dr. Atallah is board certified in pharmacotherapy with added qualifications in Cardiology.
 He also holds an advanced antithrombotic management certificate from ASHP.
-Dr Atallah is a fellow of the Heart Failure Society of America (HFSA).
+Dr Atallah is a fellow of the Heart Failure Society of America (HFSA) and the American College of Clinical Pharmacy (ACCP).
 He has several publications and presentations at national and international conferences.
+He was awarded the 2021 ACCP Cardiology PRN international award.
+His research interests are in various aspects of cardiovascular pharmacotherapy with focus on antithrombotic therapy, heart failure and hyperlipidemia.

-President and CEO, Cardiovascular Management of Illinois, Chicago, Illinois, United States
+President and CEO, Cardiovascular Management of Illinois, Chicago, Illinois, United States of America

 Cathleen Biga, MSN, MACC, is President and CEO of Cardiovascular Management of Illinois, a cardiology physician practice management company.
 She has worked with more than 100 cardiovascular providers in the Chicago area and partners in their cardiovascular service lines at more than 14 acute care hospitals.
 She earned her Bachelor of Science degree in nursing from the Mayo/College of St. Teresa and Master of Science in Nursing from Northern Illinois University School of Nursing.
 Biga has more than 40 years of experience as a registered nurse, service line director, hospital vice president and CEO.
 She has 30 years of experience in physician practice management.
 She has been active nationally in consulting on strategic planning, operational efficiencies, integrated financial and quality initiatives, and growth and development of the cardiovascular service lines.
 She is focused on facilitating the integration of strategic, financial and quality perspectives between cardiovascular service lines at practices and hospitals.
 In addition, she consults and lectures on numerous contemporary cardiovascular topics.
 Biga is a past member of the American Association of Cardiovascular and Pulmonary Rehabilitation Board and was the Inaugural Chair of MedAxiom's Board of Managers.
 During her term as ACC President from 2024-2025, Biga led the execution of the first year of ACC's new Strategic Plan, focusing on increasing communication, ensuring members understand the Board's initiatives, demonstrating commitment to quality improvement, and transforming cardiovascular care delivery.
 Biga also helped advance dyad leadership and team-based care, implementing critical programs and guidelines to empower physician-led teams in adopting guideline-directed medical therapy.